Mae Marsh: Early life

-Career rise
+Career

+Early work at Biograph (1910–1914)

 Marsh worked with D. W. Griffith in small roles at Biograph when they were filming in California and in New York.
 Her big break came when Mary Pickford, resident star of the Biograph lot and a married woman at that time, refused to play the bare-legged, grass-skirted role of Lily-White in Man's Genesis.
-Griffith announced that if Pickford would not play that part in Man’s Genesis, she would not play the coveted title role in his next film, The Sands of Dee.
+Griffith announced that if Pickford would not play that part in Man's Genesis, she would not play the coveted title role in his next film, The Sands of Dee.
 The other actresses stood behind Pickford, each refusing in turn to play the part, citing the same objection.

-Years later, Marsh recalled in an interview in The Silent Picture: “...and he called rehearsal, and we were all there and he said, ‘Well now, Miss Marsh, you can rehearse this.’
-And Mary Pickford said ‘What!’ and Mr. Griffith said ‘Yes, Mary Pickford, if you don’t do what I tell you I want you to do, I’m going to have someone else do The Sands of Dee.
-Mary Pickford didn’t play Man’s Genesis so Mae can play The Sands of Dee.’
+Years later, Marsh recalled in an interview in The Silent Picture: "...and he called rehearsal, and we were all there and he said, 'Well now, Miss Marsh, you can rehearse this.'
+And Mary Pickford said 'What!' and Mr. Griffith said 'Yes, Mary Pickford, if you don't do what I tell you I want you to do, I'm going to have someone else do The Sands of Dee.
+Mary Pickford didn't play Man's Genesis so Mae can play The Sands of Dee.'
 Of course, I was thrilled, and she was very much hurt.
-And I thought, ‘Well it's all right with me.
-That is something.’
-I was, you know, just a lamebrain.”
+And I thought, 'Well it's all right with me.
+That is something.'
+I was, you know, just a lamebrain."

 Working with Mack Sennett and D. W. Griffith, she was a prolific actress, sometimes appearing in eight movies per year and often paired with fellow Sennett protégé Robert Harron in romantic roles.

-In The Birth of a Nation (1915) she played the innocent sister who waits for her brothers to come home from war and who, in one of the film's most racially charged scenes, leaps to her death rather than submit to the lustful advances of Gus, the so-called "renegade Negro" who later is killed by the Ku Klux Klan.
-In Intolerance (1916) she plays the wife who has her baby taken away after her husband is imprisoned unjustly.
+The Birth of a Nation (1915)

+Marsh, in the memoir Screen Acting (1921), recalled her performance as " Little Sister" in the "cellar scene" in which Union cavalry invade the Cameron family plantation in The Birth of a Nation, an example of her "counter-dramatic" acting:

+Intolerance (1916)

+D. W. Griffith's cinematic handling of the courtroom episode in Intolerance, in particular his use of close-ups for "dramatic intensity," are widely recognized.
+According to film historian Paul O'Dell, "Mae Marsh gave to Intolerance one of her most memorable" portrayals, identifying her role as the "Dear One" as integral to the film's success:

+Mae Marsh, in her 1923 memoir Screen Acting, comments on her struggle to fully deliver the sequence: "The hardest dramatic work I ever did was the courtroom scene in Intolerance.
+We retook the scenes on four different occasions.
+Each time I gave to the limit of my vitality and ability.
+I put everything into my portrayal that was in me..."